cran-task-views/WebTechnologies/WebTechnologies.md

 The bulk of R's capabilities are supplied by CRAN packages that are layered on top of [libcurl](https://curl.se/libcurl/).
-Four packages provide the foundation for most modern approaches.
+A handful of packages provide the foundation for most modern approaches.

+1. `r pkg("httr2", priority = "core")`
-1. `r pkg("httr", priority = "core")` is a user-facing client for HTTP requests.
+    and its predecessor `r pkg("httr", priority = "core")` are user-facing clients for HTTP requests.
-    It leverages the curl package for most operations.
+    They leverage the curl package for most operations.
-    Additional options may be passed to curl through httr's `config` parameter.
-    If you are developing a package that calls a web service, we recommend reading httr's vignettes.
+    If you are developing a package that calls a web service, we recommend reading their vignettes.

-    httr's team is developing its successor, `r pkg("httr2")`.
-    If you're creating a package needs a stable foundation, you might use httr now and wait for httr2 v1.0 to be released.
-    However if you can adapt to breaking changes as httr2 matures, it may be beneficial to invest in httr2's approach now.

 1. `r pkg("crul", priority = "core")` is another package that leverages curl.
     It is an [R6](https://r6.r-lib.org/)-based client that supports